jjacke13/holesail-nix/README.md

         		];
 	};

-then you can use the configuration options provided by the modules in your configuration Alternatively, if you want all the configuration options available, just use the module named ' holesail ' which includes all of the above modules.
+then you can use the configuration options provided by the modules in your configuration.

+Alternatively, if you want all the configuration options available, just use the module named ' holesail ' which includes all of the above modules.